smaldragon/ReaBank/README.md

 The files are generated with the python `rea-parse.py` script, based on copy-pasted tables taken from the keyboard's official manuals.

-When run the script looks for folders within its directory that contain a `pdfdata.txt`file.
+When run, the script looks for folders within its directory that contain a `pdfdata.txt`file.
 This file contains a simple short header in the first line describing the layout of the data table (ie. `i_no name msb lsb pc`) followed by the data itself, as copied from the pdf manual.